Webb School of Knoxville: Staub School

 After the second school year, Webb had found a new location for the school at the old Staub School, a brick building where the University of Tennessee's aquatic center now stands.
-It was formerly a medical school that was poorly cleaned after its use.
-It was not uncommon for students of the Webb School to find remnants of the building's former inhabitants.
+The location was formerly a medical school.
 At this time, Webb's first sports teams were still without their own practice places.
 During its time at the Staub School, Webb admitted its first female students, establishing the affiliate Webb Girls School, which operated from a church building.

 West Knoxville

 In 1959, Webb relocated to the current campus location near I-140.
 At the time, the Sequoyah Hills location was considered "West Knoxville," and the new campus was beyond the outskirts of the city.